benjaminrose/HST-Snapshots/readme.md

 ## Questions & Answers

 Does it matter if a galaxy is universally dimmer.
 Rigault will preferentially put that in passive (cause they use an absolute H-alpha measurement) we will not.
 Our passive/active is relative to the Galaxy.
 Also we have all the same biases talked about in appendix B of Rigault 2014.

+What to do about edge-on galaxdies like SN2561?

 #### $\Delta$